 James Magnus-Johnston

-He is the Director of the CMU Centre for Resilience, CMU's co-working lab; he teaches in the areas of business and political studies and is involved in a number of business endeavours.
-He has an MPhil in Economics from Cambridge University, where he studied the social and ecological dynamics of the debt-based money system, and he's presently building on that body of research in his PhD at McGill.
+His teaching spans the areas of business, economics, and political studies.
+James holds an MPhil in Economics from Cambridge University, where he studied the social and ecological dynamics of the international debt-based money system, and he is currently expanding on this research in his PhD at McGill.

 Areas of Teaching